OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ### Great UI changes:

-- Version controlled variables - Manage variables alongside your deployment process code and scope them to environments, roles, targets, and more
+- Version-controlled variables - Manage variables alongside your deployment process code and scope them to environments, roles, targets, and more
 - [Reprioritize tasks](https://octopus.com/blog/reprioritize-task-queue) - Easily shuffle tasks around in runbooks and deployments as priorities changes
 - New onboarding process - Our improved onboarding helps you get to grips with Octopus faster

 ### But wait, there's more!

 These are just our standout updates.
-Check out our [What's new?](https://octopus.com/whatsnew) page to see *all* the changes and improvements we made to Octopus this year.
+Check out our [What's new?](https://octopus.com/whatsnew) page to see *all* our changes and improvements to Octopus this year.

 We're always working on improving Octopus, however, and next year's planned improvements include: